rmanaem/nerv/README.md

 # Neuroimaging Results Visualization

-Nueroimaging Results Visualization (NeRV) is an interface developed using [Plotly Dash](https://dash.plotly.com/) for visualization of neuroimaging results obtained from continuous testing of neuroimaging data across software pipelines.
+Neuroimaging Results Visualization (NeRV) is an interface developed using [Plotly Dash](https://dash.plotly.com/) for visualization of neuroimaging results obtained from continuous testing of neuroimaging data across software pipelines.